NivekT/Cach-Simulator/README.md

 # Cach-Simulator

-csim.c a cache simulator that takes a vlagrind memory trace as input.
+csim.c a cache simulator that takes a valgrind memory trace as input.
 Using the LRU (least-recently used) replacement policy, it will simulate the hit or miss behavior of a cache memory on this trace, and returns the total number of hits, misses, and evictions.